-Detected trends from -0.05 to +0.12 °С/year at 80 cm depth in different months for 1966 (1977)-2015 at Verkhoyansk and Ust’-Moma stations show significant scatter compared to reported trends for the whole North-Eastern regions that vary from 0 to 0.03 °С/year.
-In Eastern Siberia and the Russian Far East, ALT generally increased between 1996 and 2007 but has since been more stable (AMAP, 2017), which is confirmed by the temporal patterns of ALT change at Verkhoyansk station.
+Detected trends from -0.05 to +0.12 °С/year at 80 cm depth in different months for 1966 (1977)-2015 at Verkhoyansk and Ust’-Moma show significant scatter compared to reported trends for the whole North-Eastern regions that vary from 0 to 0.03 °С/year.
+In Eastern Siberia and the Russian Far East, ALT generally increased between 1996 and 2007 but has since been more stable (AMAP, 2017), which is confirmed by the temporal patterns of ALT change at Verkhoyansk (ID 24266).

 Streamflow

-Streamflow significantly (p<0.05) increased at least in one month at 19 gauges of the 22 analyzed.
-Three small rivers (ID 3501 84.4 km2, 1120 m, 98 mm; ID 3480 – 1.2 km upstream of the mouth, 98 km2, 570 m, 81 mm; ID 3433, 18.3 km2, 320 m, 58 mm) do not show any significant changes of any studied streamflow metrics.
+Streamflow significantly (p<0.05) increased at least in one month at 19 of the 22 analyzed gauges.
+Three small rivers (ID 3501, 84.4 km2, 1120 m, 98 mm; ID 3480, 98 km2, 570 m, 81 mm; ID 3433, 18.3 km2, 320 m, 58 mm) do not show any significant changes in any studied streamflow metrics.

 Analysis of the runoff data for the Yana and Indigirka river basins has shown statistically significant positive discharge trends in May and the autumn-winter period for the last few decades (accompanied by significant warming).
-Statistically significant increases are seen in 12 out of 22 in May, 17 out of 22 in September, 15 out of 22 in October, 9 out of 19 in November, 6 out of 17 in December, 4 out of 12 in January, 3 out of 8 in February and 3 out of 7 in March.
-Note that total number of gauges decreases below 22 in the period from November to April because the rivers freeze.
+Statistically significant increases are seen in 12 out of 22 gauges in May, 17 out of 22 in September, 15 out of 22 in October, 9 out of 19 in November, 6 out of 17 in December, 4 out of 12 in January, 3 out of 8 in February and 3 out of 7 in March.
+Note that the total number of gauges decreases below 22 in the period from November to April because the rivers freeze.

 Autumn

-September shows the most considerable change of hydrological regime.
+September shows the most considerable change in hydrological regime.
 The increase of streamflow happened at basins of all sizes in 17 of the 22 studied gauges.
-In September, air temperature and precipitation increased only at 2 and 1 meteorological stations out of 13 respectively.
+In September, air temperature increased only at two, and precipitation increased only at one meteorological station out of 13.

 In the Indigirka river basin, the increase in streamflow can be attributed to the shift of precipitation type in September.
-Investigating the correlation between monthly streamflow and precipitation in September for 4 small watersheds (area <100 km2) where meteorological stations are located nearby, we found that the correlation coefficient varies from 0.16 to 0.59 for liquid precipitation and from 0.14 to 0.60 for total precipitation (Table 9, Fig.S11).
-We could not explain the reasons for low correlation at gauge 3433 (Table 9).
-It is also worth noting that for gauge 3501, the correlation coefficient increases from 0.27 to 0.46 for total and liquid precipitation respectively.
+Investigating the correlation between monthly streamflow and precipitation in September for four small watersheds (area <100 km2) where meteorological stations are located nearby, we found that the correlation coefficient varies from 0.16 to 0.59 for liquid precipitation and from 0.14 to 0.60 for total precipitation (Table 9, Fig.S11).
+We could not explain the reasons for low correlation at gauge ID 3433 (Table 9).
+It is also worth noting that for gauge ID 3501, the correlation coefficient increases from 0.27 to 0.46 for total and liquid precipitation respectively.